dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPServiceAppProxyGroup/readme.md

 At least one of the ServiceAppProxies, ServiceAppProxiesToInclude or ServiceAppProxiesToExclude properties needs to be specified.
 Do not combine the ServiceAppProxies property with the ServiceAppProxiesToInclude and

+The default value for the Ensure parameter is Present.
+When not specifying this